Congratulations to our 2021 scholarship recipient, Grace! To learn more about Grace and our previous winners, please visit our winners’ page!

 - Be accepted to an institution of higher learning.

-- A two to four-year college student enrolled in a US-institution for undergraduate or graduate studies.
+- Accepted as a two to four-year college student enrolled in a US institution for undergraduate or graduate studies.

 - Employees and vendors of Hancock Injury Attorneys and immediate family members are not eligible for this essay contest.